JuliaGPU/oneAPI.jl/README.md

 GPUArrays.jl array interfaces.
 This results in a full-featured GPU array type.

 However, the package has not been extensively tested, and performance issues might be present.
-There is no integration with vendor libraries like oneMKL or oneDNN, and as a result certain operations (like matrix multiplication) will be unavailable or slow.
+The integration with vendor libraries like oneMKL or oneDNN is still in development, and as result certain operations (like matrix multiplication) may be unavailable or slow.

 ## Using a local toolchain